Overview

 We have two committees of the board of directors.
 You do not have to be a board member to serve on a committee.
 Committees and their chair person are as follows:

-- Mapping and Public Awareness Committee - Chaired by Mike Logsdon of Adventuresport Institute at Garrett College - Focuses on increasing overall awareness about available trails and how to access them.
+- Mapping and Public Awareness Committee - Chaired by Mike Logsdon of AdventureSport Institute at Garrett College - Focuses on increasing overall awareness about available trails and how to access them.

 - Trail Maintenance Committee - Chaired by Rodney Glotfelty Health Officer of Garrett County Health Department - Focuses on the process of maintaining existing trails and organizing volunteer trail clean-up days.